 TD: Brewers / SA: Rockies / AF: Marlins

 Soler defected from Cuba in 2011 and signed a nine-year, $30MM deal with the Cubs.
 He was a part of the Cubs’ 2016 championship team, but was traded to the Royals for Wade Davis after that season.
-In 2019, Soler shook off a long injury history to set the Royals’ franchise record with 48 home runs – perhaps in part because he played 107 games at DH and only 56 in the field.
+In 2019, Soler shook off a long injury history to set the Royals’ franchise record with 48 home runs – perhaps aided by playing 107 games at DH and only 56 in the field.
 Soler played 752 innings in right field this year, his most in the field since 2015 – in part because the Royals traded him to the Braves at the deadline.
 He’s never been a good fielder, and rated as one of the game’s worst defensive right fielders this year.

 Soler struggled mightily in the first half of the season, but from July 20th forward, he posted a 144 wRC+ that ranked 21st in all of baseball.
 Soler capped his season by winning the World Series MVP, crushing three big home runs against the Astros.
 30 in February, Soler lights up Statcast and demonstrated his ceiling back in 2019, even if he played at replacement level overall this year.
 If the NL gets the DH, Soler could snag a three-year deal.